Michigan Public Records Search

 In 2014, the FBI's Uniform Crime Report showed Detroit, with about 680,000 residents, experienced over 13,600 violent crimes, including 298 murders and non-negligent homicides, almost 9,000 aggravated assaults, and 33,000 property crimes.
 The city of Flint, with just under 100,000 residents, had 1,600 violent crimes and 28 murders or non-negligent homicides in the same period.
 Grand Rapids, with 193,000 residents, had 1,300 violent crimes and 7 murders or non-negligent homicides.

 The state offers a searchable database of criminal records for $10 per search (registration required).
 The person's full name and birth date are required for a successful search.
 Results on this website are limited to local convictions (Michigan only) and will not include juvenile offenses, which are considered confidential, misdemeanors, traffic violations, or federal records.
 You can conduct Recordsfinder.com's Michigan criminal records search to find out the same records easily and quickly.

 A database of all registered sex offenders is available from the Michigan State Police.
 This allows residents to search by address as well as to register for notifications of changes in a convicted sex offender's status.

 Michigan Vital Records

 Birth, death, and marriage/divorce records are kept by the Michigan Department of Health and Human Services.
 Certified copies of documents are restricted to those with a direct, documented relationship to the person named on the certificate, whether a parent, child, spouse, or legal representative.
 In addition, all applicable information (full name, birthdate, etc) are required to apply for a copy.
 These rules are in place to prevent document tampering and misuse (identity theft).
 Documents over 100 years old are unrestricted.
-The same records may be requested through the probate court in the county where the birth, death, marriage or divorce was recorded.
+The same records may be requested through the probate court in the county where the birth, death, marriage, and divorce were recorded or by searching Michigan vital records through online databases.

 Michigan Court Records